weiss-lytics/Systems-Labs/ai-development/README.md

 * Does the behavior match the requirements?
 * Are there privacy or security concerns?
 * Should this feature exist at all?
+* Is the AI's proposed solution actually the right one?

 > **AI accelerates development.
 It doesn't replace technical judgment.**